arleyc/P2C2M2/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-P2C2M2 provides functions to read default output from BEAST2 (….) and starBEAST2 (….) and conduct posterior predictive checks of coalescent models (Reid et al. 2014) based on the functions originally provided in the P2C2M package (Gruenstaeudl et al. 2016) to parse tree and xml files from BEAST and \*BEAST.
+P2C2M2 provides functions to read default output from BEAST 2 (Bouckaert et al. 2019) and StarBEAST2 (Ogilvie et al. 2017) and conduct posterior predictive checks of coalescent models (Reid et al. 2014) based on the functions originally provided in the P2C2M package (Gruenstaeudl et al. 2016) to parse tree and xml files from BEAST and \*BEAST.
 It also implements estimation of type-I (false-positive) error rates using pseudo-observed datasets (“pods”) sampled from the posterior predictive distribution.

 ## Installation